-When she sold her medical practice in Pittsburgh and moved to San Diego.
-Since then, she has become an active member of our community, teaching, volunteering on civic projects, working with charities, and serving on the Board of Directors for the Clairemont Town Council.
-She decided to run for City Council to bring some much needed responsiveness to our City’s problems.
-San Diego needs healing, and Dr. Jen will be the Doctor on Call to Fix City Hall.
+When she sold her medical practice in Pittsburgh, she settled in here in San Diego.
+Since then, she has become an active member of our community: teaching, volunteering on civic projects, working with charities, and serving on the Board of Directors for the Clairemont Town Council.
+She decided to run for City Council to bring some much needed responsible, intelligent leadership to San Diego.
+Dr. Jen will be the Doctor on Call to Fix City Hall.

 Dr. Jen attended public schools and studied history at George Washington University in Washington, DC, where she became active in the Civil Rights Movement and marched with Dr. Martin Luther King, Jr. She got married, had two daughters, and once her children became school-aged, Dr. Jen decided she wanted to become a doctor.

 Dr. Jen has been an active member in the San Diego community since she arrived, serving in many capacities in the San Diego County and California State Democratic Party, on the Board and as interim Executive Director of The Human Dignity Foundation, and helping direct grassroots organizing for community projects throughout the city.
-She taught Integrative Medicine at the Doctoral and Masters levels at the Pacific College of Oriental Medicine.